umccr/htsget-rs/htsget-config/README.md

 The configuration consists of TOML tables, such as config for the ticket server, data server, service-info, or resolvers.

-As a starting point, see the [basic TOML][basic] example file which should work for many use cases.
+As a starting point, see the [basic TOML][basic] example file which should work for many use-cases.

 #### Ticket server config